-5.4 The Effect of Object Quantity on Object Detection
+4 Effect of Object Quantity

 Aside from environmental conditions such as temperature and radio noise, and the presence of metallics and liquids in the objects' vicinity, the mere number of objects stacked together affects the average detection probability of an object.
 This occurs because the objects to be identified act as radio signal occluders, shielding other objects' tags from the readers.
+To better understand the effect of the number of objects on the average object detection probability, we conducted several experiments.
+The results of these experiments confirmed our expectations and revealed interesting patterns that we describe next.

 We performed two back-to-back experiments to determine the effect of the number of objects on the average object detection probability.
 In these experiments we used circular ThingMagic antennas and unipolar tags.
-In the first experiment, we grouped 15solid non-metallic and 15 metallic and liquid objects and determined the average object detection probabilities for liquids and metallics, and separately for solid, non-metallic objects.
+In the first experiment, we grouped 15 solid non-metallic and 15 metallic and liquid objects and determined the average object detection probabilities for liquids and metallics, and separately for solid, nonmetallic objects.
 In the second experiment, we grouped 20 solid non-metallic and 20 liquid metallic objects, and again determined the average object detection probabilities.
 To ensure that the reader has sufficient time to detect all reader-visible tags in both experiments, we allocated 3 seconds for the reader to detect tags in the 15/15 experiment and (proportionally) 4 seconds for the 20/20 experiment.
 The detection probability statistics were calculated for various numbers of tags per object, as well as different numbers of reader antennas.
 For accurate comparison, in calculating the statistics in the second experiment we used a subset of 15 solid non-metallic and 15 liquid metallic objects that matched the objects in the first experiment.